| overview

 require collateral, usually in short supply in new ventures

-(esp in knowledge-based ventures)
+(esp in knowledge-based ventures)debt

 financing seriously inhibits growth because an enterprise